khonsulabs/alot/README.md

 - No unsafe code.
 - `LotId` is a single `usize`.
 Most slot maps use `usize` for indicies, and an additional `usize` for the generation.
-- Internally, the storage for each value only has an additional 2 bytes of overhead, excluding padding the compiler may add.
+- Internally, the storage for each value only has a maximum of 2 bytes of overhead, excluding padding the compiler may add.
 Most generational maps must store a `usize` for the generation, and many incur an additional byte of overhead due to using `Option<T>`.
 - The free list is a `Vec<usize>`, rather than attempting to reuse the empty slot's space.
 This was chosen for these advantages:
-  - Without unsafe, it's impossible to fit 48 bits of index data in the Empty state without causing the `SlotData` enum to take up more space than it currently does when `size_of::<T>()` is less than the size of a `usize`.
+  - Without unsafe on a 64-bit architecture, it's impossible to fit 48 bits of index data in the Empty state without causing the `SlotData` enum to take up more space than it currently does when `size_of::<T>()` is less than the size of a `usize`.
 For example, the internal slot storage for `Lots<u16>` uses 4 bytes per value.
   - Unless the collection is drained or undergoes large numbers of removals, the free list is usually short.